DaveSkender/Stock.Indicators/indicators/HtTrendline/README.md

 IEnumerable<HtlResult>
 ```

-The first `6` periods will have `null` values `SmoothPrice` since there's not enough data to calculate.
+The first `6` periods will have `null` values for `SmoothPrice` since there's not enough data to calculate.
 We always return the same number of elements as there are in the historical quotes.

 :warning: **Warning**: The first `100` periods will have decreasing magnitude, convergence-related precision errors that can be as high as ~5% deviation in indicator values for earlier periods.